gammaled/guled-investment-group/README.md

 * **Implementation**<br>A whole section is to be made for a contact form that is easy to find and accessible.

 * **Test**<br>The link that scrolls to contact form section is manually tested by clicking and accessibility is tested with Lighthouse.
 CSS and HTML validation has shown no errors and manual testing of link to contact section works.
-Accessibility was been rated 97/100 after testing with Lighthouse due to lack of contrast between the 'learn more' and submit buttons, and Changed colour of buttons from Sapphire Blue (#246B94) to Cultured (#F4F7F5).
+Accessibility was been rated 97/100 after testing with Lighthouse due to lack of contrast between the 'learn more' and submit buttons, and changed colour of buttons from Sapphire Blue (#246B94) to Cultured (#F4F7F5).

 * **Results**<br>Contact form is easily accessed by clicking on the link or scrolling to it manually and accessible.